-As an alternative to the serial configuration download, it is possible to configure the FPGA from a Flash based configuration PROM.
-This feature will only be available after Xilinx make the correct PROMS available to be fitted to the HERON-FPGA7 However, if a system is being deployed with a host machine such as a PC, it might be preferable to continue to use the serial configuration method, as this will make in field upgrades and bug fixes simpler to deploy.
+As an alternative to the serial configuration download, it is possible to configure the FPGA from a Flash based configuration PROM However, if a system is being deployed with a host machine such as a PC, it might be preferable to continue to use the serial configuration method, as this will make in field upgrades and bug fixes simpler to deploy.

-The PROM fitted to the FPGA7 is Flash based, and can be programmed (and reprogrammed) using a Xilinx JTAG cable (such as Xilinx Parallel cable 3 or 4).
+The PROM fitted to the FPGA9 is Flash based (XCF08P), and can be programmed (and re-programmed) using a Xilinx JTAG cable 4.
 An option in the JTAG download software can cause the FPGA to be configured on completion of the PROM being programmed.